amrutakawale/vue-assignment-innvalabs/README.md

 # vue-assignment-innvalabs
-This is an assignmenr of Innovalabs
+This is an assignment of Innovalabs